aravindvnair99/Motorola-Moto-E-condor-unbrick/Unbrick methods.md

 * Don't try.
 Not working.
 You might make the situation worse.
 All files aren't present.

+UPDATE: Works.
+Will be adding details soon after testing.

 # Method 4 (Mi Flash Tool):

 * Don't try.
 Not working.
 You might make the situation worse.
 All files aren't present.